FREE TESTS

 • Etc.

-Nearly all recipe writers follow this tried and true format because it helps readers easily understand what ingredients they need and how to turn those ingredients into a tasty dish.
+Nearly all recipes follow this tried and true format because it helps readers easily understand what ingredients they need and how to turn those ingredients into a tasty dish.

-When you read a passage on the GED RLA test and write the extended response, you need to consider the organization that best fits the situation.
-There are a few ways to organize ideas logically in a piece of writing:
+When you read a passage on the GED RLA test and write an extended response, you need to consider the organization that best fits the situation.
+There are a few ways to organize ideas logically in a piece of writing, including:

 Also, take a moment to review the nonfiction text structure we covered earlier in this guide.
 Those are also ways that writers can logically organize their thoughts.